Tony Humes

-Anthony Humes (born 19 March 1966) is an English football manager and former professional footballer who is currently director of football at English club Colchester United.
+Anthony Humes (born 19 March 1966) is an English football manager and former professional footballer who was recently director of football at English club Colchester United.

 Humes played as a defender in the Football League for Ipswich Town between 1985 and 1992, and Wrexham between 1992 and 1999.
 He remained with Wrexham following his retirement from playing in 1999, remaining with the club until 2001.
 He returned to Ipswich as a youth coach in the same year, before being promoted to Academy manager.
 He remained in this position until 2009, when he left following an internal review of the club's youth setup.

 Humes joined Colchester United's Centre of Excellence in the summer of 2009, and remained in the same position for five years, helping guide the U's under-18 team to a league and cup double during the 2013–14 season.
 Following Joe Dunne's departure as Colchester United manager in September 2014, Humes was promoted to first-team manager.
 After helping the club stave off relegation on the final day of the 2014–15 season, he was dismissed as manager on 26 November 2015 following a string of four back-to-back defeats, leaving the club one point above the League One relegation zone.
 In March 2016, Humes made a return to Colchester as director of football.

+It was confirmed at the end of the 2022/23 season that Humes had left Colchester United.

 Playing career

 Born in Blyth, Northumberland, Humes began his career with Ipswich Town, where he made his professional debut as a substitute for Mick Stockwell in a 0–0 Second Division draw with Blackburn Rovers at Ewood Park on 29 November 1986.
 He scored his first goal for Town in the Full Members Cup as Ipswich defeated Manchester City 3–2 in the fourth round on 31 January 1987.
 His first league goals followed in a game against Leeds United at Elland Road on 18 April 1987, scoring twice in the 3–2 defeat.
 He made 120 league appearances for the club between 1985 and 1992, scoring 10 goals.
 He played his final game for the club on 17 September 1991, a 1–1 draw with Newcastle United in a match in which Humes broke his arm.

 Following his recovery from injury, Humes failed to break into the Ipswich first-team, and was sold to Wrexham on 27 March 1992 for £40,000.
 Between 1992 and 1999, Humes made 209 league appearances for the Dragons, where he was also club captain.
+During his time at Wrexham, Humes won the Welsh Cup in 1995 and he gained promotion from Division 4 to Division 3 in the 1992/3 season.